ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 Follow these steps to create a new product in the project:

 1. Create a new folder in the `products/` directory which will hold the files related to your new product.
 To illustrate the process we will use the name `custom6` which basically means that the product is called `custom` and the major version is `6`.
-For more details in the naming conventions and directory structure, check the `Product/Structure Layout` section in the [Developer Guide](../docs/manual/developer_guide.adoc).
+For more details in the naming conventions and directory structure, check the [](#directory-structure) section.
 You can use the following commands to create the basic directory structure, `content` is the root directory of the project:
 <pre>
 cd content
 export SHORTNAME="C"